alexharri/website/posts/bit-sets-fast-foreach.md

 ## Two's complement

-Iterating over individual bits is expensive and requires an `if` statment at each iteration to check whether to invoke the callback or not.
-This `if` statement creates a [branch][branching] which further degrades performance.
+Iterating over individual bits is expensive and requires an `if` statement at each iteration to check whether to invoke the callback or not.
+This `if` statement creates a [branch][branching] that further degrades performance.

 [branching]: https://johnnysswlab.com/how-branches-influence-the-performance-of-your-code-and-what-can-you-do-about-it/

 If we were able to somehow "jump" to the next set bit, we would eliminate the need to iterate over 0 bits and perform a bunch of `if` statements.

-As it turns out, there's a really cheap method to find the least-significant bit set to 1, which looks like so:
+As it turns out, there's a very cheap method to find the least significant bit set to 1, which looks like so:

 ```tsx
 word & -word